mixcloud/django-experiments/README.rst

 Managing Experiments
 --------------------

-Experiments can be managed in the nexus dashboard (/nexus/experiments by default).
+Experiments can be managed in the Django admin (/admin/experiments/experiment/ by default).

 The States